Carla-de-Beer/p5js-projects/README.md

 # P5js
-P5js sketches (Processing for JavaScript).
+This repository contains a number of P5js sketches.

+For more information on P5js, visit the P5js homepage: https://p5js.org

-These projects were created using IntelliJ, however, they are are IDE-independent and can be run using any local server.
+These are created to be IDE-independent and can be run using any local server.